-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact Ι. AESTHETICS - Except as provided in Public Rethe project: esources C Code Section n 21099, w vould a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact I. AESTHETICS - Except as provided in Public Rothe project: esources C Code Section า 21099, w ould a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from a publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare, which will adversely affect day or nighttime views in the area? $\square$

-SUBSTANTIATION: (Check if project is located within the view-shed of any Scenic Route listed in the General Plan): San Bernardino Countywide Plan; Submitted Project Materials
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare, which will adversely affect day or nighttime views in the area?
+SL SUBSTANTIATION: (Check if project is located within the view-shed of any Scenic Route listed in the General Plan): San Bernardino Countywide Plan; Submitted Project Materials

 - a) Less than Significant Impact.
 There will not be a substantial adverse effect on a scenic vista.
 The project will have a less than significant impact. - b) Less Than Significant Impact.
-The site is not adjacent to a state scenic highway.
+Both National Trails Highway (Route 66) and Interstate 40 are designated as County Scenic Routes.
+However, neither is designated as a State Scenic Highway.
 There are no protected trees, rock outcroppings, or historic buildings on the project site; therefore, the proposed project would not substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings. - c) Less Than Significant Impact.
 The proposed project would not substantially degrade the existing visual character of the site and its surroundings.
 The proposed project would have a less than significant impact on the existing visual character and quality of the site and its surroundings. - d) Less than Significant Impact.
-The proposed development must comply with SBCC Chapter 83.13 Sign Regulations and SBCC§ 83.07.030 "Glare and Outdoor Lighting - Desert Region", which includes light trespass onto abutting residential properties, shielding, direction, and type.
+The proposed development must comply with SBCC Chapter 83.13 Sign Regulations and SBCC§ 83.07.030 "Glare and Outdoor Lighting Desert Region", which includes light trespass onto abutting residential properties, shielding, direction, and type.
 Adherence will result in a less than significant impact.